-- a vote FOR the election of each of Roger C. Altman, Richard I. Beattie, Gail B. Harris, Robert B. Millard, Willard J. Overlock, Jr., Sir Simon M. Robertson, Ralph L. Schlosstein, John S. Weinberg and William J. Wheeler to serve as directors until the next Annual Meeting or until their successors are duly elected and qualified; - a vote FOR the approval of the advisory resolution approving the compensation of our NEOs as disclosed in this Proxy Statement; - a vote for ONE YEAR regarding the frequency of advisory votes to approve the compensation of our NEOs; and - a vote FOR the ratification of the selection of Deloitte as our independent registered public accounting firm for 2017.
+- a vote FOR the election of each of Roger C. Altman, Richard I. Beattie, Ellen V. Futter, Gail B. Harris, Robert B. Millard, Willard J. Overlock, Jr., Sir Simon M. Robertson, Ralph L. Schlosstein, John S. Weinberg, William J. Wheeler and Sarah K. Williamson to serve as directors until the next Annual Meeting or until their successors are duly elected and qualified; - a vote FOR the approval of the advisory resolution approving the compensation of our NEOs as disclosed in this Proxy Statement; and - a vote FOR the ratification of the selection of Deloitte as our independent registered public accounting firm for 2018.